shenwei356/kmcp/docs/faq.md

 Multiple k-mer sizes are supported, but one value is good enough.

-Bigger k-mer sizes bring high specificity in cost of decrease of sensitivity. `k = 21` is recommended for metagenomic profiling.
+Bigger k-mer sizes bring high specificity at the cost of decrease of sensitivity. `k = 21` is recommended for metagenomic profiling.

 ### How to add new genomes to the database?